hamsomp3/Jan-GPT/README.md

 ## Unix Installation

-If this is your first time using the template, you will need to install the necessary packages to set up the project environment.
+You will need to install the necessary packages to set up the project environment.
 To do so, run the following command:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"